141 Jazz Guitar Licks – Essential Lines and Patterns

 Lenny Breau Licks

-Though he had a troubled personal life, which many believe held back his playing career, Lenny Breau has become known as one of the most accomplished guitarists of the last century.
+Though he had a troubled personal life, Lenny Breau has become known as one of the most accomplished guitarists of the last century.

 His use of piano-style comping techniques, and advanced fingerstyle concepts, brought a heightened sense of harmonic control to his playing.